Warts: Treatments and Home Remedies

-Skin warts are common, and treatments are plentiful.
-If home remedies for warts don't work, you can move on to over-the-counter wart removers.
+Skin warts are common, and there are many treatments.
+If home remedies for warts don't work, you can try over-the-counter wart removers.
 If your warts still don't disappear, you can turn to treatment by a doctor, who can freeze or cut off the wart.

 Home Remedies for Warts

-People try countless home remedies for warts.
-They rub warts with garlic, or apply a paste made of baking powder and castor oil.
+People try countless home remedies for warts, but most do not help.
+They rub warts with garlic or apply a paste made of baking powder and castor oil.
 They crush vitamin C tablets into a paste to cover the wart.
 They even soak warts in pineapple juice.
-Prolonged application of duct tape also has its proponents, although scientific data does not support its use.
+Prolonged application of duct tape also has its fans, although evidence does not support its use.

 Over-the-Counter Wart Removers

-Generally, most dermatologists say it’s safe to try drug store wart removers – as long as you’ve confirmed that it’s really a wart.
+Most dermatologists say it’s safe to try drugstore wart removers -- as long as you’ve confirmed that it’s really a wart.
 Sometimes calluses or corns are mistaken for warts.
 If in doubt, ask your doctor.

-Over-the-counter treatments aren't recommended for common warts on the face or lips, and should not be used on genital warts, which are caused by a different strain of virus.
+Over-the-counter treatments aren't recommended for common warts on the face or lips and should not be used on genital warts.
 See your doctor about treatments for those warts.

 Warts Treatments From a Doctor or Dermatologist

 If you go to a doctor, you can choose from many wart treatments.
-Some focus on destroying the wart and others on boosting your immune system so you clear the wart.
+Some focus on destroying the wart and others on boosting your immune system so your body clears the wart.
 Among the options:

 - Liquid nitrogen to freeze the wart off

-- Prescription strength salicylic acid, to be applied at home; to get rid of the wart
+- Prescription-strength salicylic acid applied at home to get rid of the wart

 - Laser or surgery to cut the wart off

-- Topical immune system stimulant such squaric acid, applied to the skin for several weeks, to help fight the virus
+- Topical immune system stimulants such as squaric acid, which is applied to the skin for several weeks to help fight the virus that causes the wart

-Immune therapy for warts can take six to 12 weeks to work.
+Immune therapy for warts can take 6 to 12 weeks to work.
 Removing warts with a laser or surgery is the fastest treatment, but is also the most expensive and invasive.
+It also may cause scarring.